WRVL

-WRVL (88.3 MHz) is a non-commercial radio station licensed to Lynchburg, Virginia, serving the New River Valley.
-WRVL is owned and operated by Liberty University and was founded by Jerry Falwell.
-It broadcasts a Christian Contemporary radio format known as "The Journey."
-The station is listener-supported and holds periodic fundraisers on the air.
+WRVL (88.3 FM) is a non-commercial radio station licensed to Lynchburg, Virginia, United States, and serving the New River Valley.
+Owned by Liberty University, it broadcasts a Christian Contemporary format known as "The Journey."
 The studios and offices are on Candlers Mountain Road in Lynchburg.

-WRVL has an effective radiated power (ERP) of 28,000 watts.
-The transmitter is on Uphill Trail in Altavista.
+WRVL's transmitter is sited on Uphill Trail in Altavista.
 Programming is also simulcast on 19 rebroadcasters and FM translators in Virginia and North Carolina.